Turmeric Tea | Health | Benefits | Recipe | Best Time | Side Effects

-Consequently, studies on the effects of turmeric and ginger have reported little or no side effects.
+Consequently, studies on turmeric and ginger have reported few or no side effects.
 In this context, these spices perform better than widely used drugs (Lao et al. 200634; Grzanna et al. 201535).

 However, some people may experience the following isolated side effects: